 Through an online survey and map available through March 2018, the public was able to provide feedback on their current use and identify improvements or expansions to the network they would like to see.
 KMPO staff compiled all the data collected through the public outreach process and created a list of desired improvements.
-This list was then compared with the planned projects of the local jurisdictions to create the Priority Project list.
-Projects on the Priority Network, as identified by the public, are listed in Table 3.16.
+This list was then compared with the planned projects of the local jurisdictions to create the Priority Project list (Table 3.16).
 Individual jurisdictions will be responsible for submitting these projects to the Transportation Improvement Plan (TIP) and for the specific alignment, engineering, design, and construction, should these projects be selected.